SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 State holds information that can change over time.

-Usually this happens as a result of a changes in the user input or the system events.
+Usually this happens as a result of changes in the user input or the system events.

 First we initialize the state with `this.state = { count: 0 };` in the constructor.